wonders of tanzania

 INCLUDED IN EXPEDITION COST:

-All lodging in Tanzania; All meals with group in Tanzania, from breakfast on Day 2 through lunch on Day 18; In-country flights (Serengeti/Dar es Salaam/Selous and Selous/ Zanzibar/Arusha); Airport transfers, hotel transfer and meet & greet services; National park & reserve entrance fees, including special game drive permits with exclusive access; Olduvai Gorge Museum entrance fees; Maasai Village visiting and photography fees; Private use of specially outfitted 4WD stretched Land Rover or Land Cruisers for our group; Leadership by our expert Tanzanian Tour Leader, plus knowledgeable Tanzanian driver-guides; Unlimited bottled drinking water in your vehicle; Emergency Flying Doctor insurance; Pre-departure materials, guide book & map.
+All lodging in Tanzania; All meals with group in Tanzania, from breakfast on Day 2 through lunch on Day 18; In-country flights (Serengeti/Dar es Salaam/Selous and Selous/ Zanzibar/Dar es Salaam); International Airport transfers to coordinate with the Delta/KLM flights from Amsterdam, including meet & greet services; National park & reserve entrance fees, including special game drive permits with exclusive access; Olduvai Gorge Museum entrance fees; Maasai Village visiting and photography fees; Private use of specially outfitted 4WD stretched Land Rover or Land Cruisers for our group; Leadership by our expert Tanzanian Tour Leader, plus knowledgeable Tanzanian driver-guides; Unlimited bottled drinking water in your vehicle; Emergency Flying Doctor in-country insurance; all gratuities to porters, guides and lodge/restaurant staff; Pre-departure materials & map.

 NOT INCLUDED IN EXPEDITION COST:

-International airfare to and from Tanzania (Kilimanjaro International Airport: JRO; passport or visa fees; mandatory travel insurance (evacuation insurance required); travel inoculations or medications; Gratuities to your safari driver-guide (suggested at $20 per day); Gratuities to your camp staff (suggested at $2 per night; Items of a personal nature, such as laundry services, telephone or WiFi charges, or room service; Excess baggage charges; Alcoholic beverages or sodas.
+International airfare to and from Tanzania (into Kilimanjaro International Airport (JRO) and out of Dar es Salaam (DAR); passport or visa fees; mandatory travel insurance (evacuation insurance required); travel inoculations or medications; Items of a personal nature, such as laundry services, telephone or WiFi charges, or room service; Excess baggage charges; Alcoholic beverages or sodas.

-A 25% deposit is required to confirm space on this expedition, with the remaining balance due 90 days before departure.
+A 25% deposit is required to confirm space on this expedition.
+A second 25% deposit will be due 6 months prior to departure.
+The remaining balance will be due 90 days before departure.
 Due to the limited space at the lodges, pre-payments in Tanzania, and the general expense of operating in these remote destinations all deposits and payments are non-refundable.
 For this reason we strongly recommend purchasing Trip Cancellation Insurance: a comprehensive International Travel Protection Insurance package is available through GALAPAGOS TRAVEL to all U.S. residents – you will receive a policy application along with your deposit receipt.

 You will need a current passport to travel to Tanzania, valid for at least 6 months after the trip.
-Visas are issued on arrival - your passport must have a blank visa page for endorsement.
+Visas may be secured in advance or on arrival at JRO - your passport must have a blank visa page for endorsement.
 If arriving from a yellow-fever-infected country a vaccination certificate is required.

-For many visitors to the Serengeti the quintessential image they might have in mind is a hot air ballon drifting over the wildlife.
+For many visitors to the Serengeti the quintessential image they might have in mind is a hot air balloon drifting over the wildlife.
 You can do that!
 In place of one of our sunrise safari drives you can take to the air for a 90 minute sunrise "flight"!
+Following the flight enjoy a lavish champagne bush breakfast on the plains.
 The balloons carry 16 riders in their basket and this outing must be reserved in advance.
-Cost is $500 per person.
+Cost is $600 per person.
+Several participants on our 2018 expedition commented that this was a voyage highlight!

 Accommodations have been selected to give the best access to the places we really want to be for the fullest wildlife experience.
 They are a mix of traditional hotels, permanent and mobile tented camps.
 Accommodations are in doubles, with a very limited number of singles available at a surcharge.